marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 As explained in
 [failed actions](../basics/failed-actions),
-`UserException` is a special error that Async Redux catches and shows to the user in a dialog or another UI.
+`UserException` is a special error that AsyncRedux catches and shows to the user in a dialog or another UI.

 For this to work, the `UserException` must be thrown